-The first two methods are the most convenient.
-Depending on your membership level (Premium member or not) at geocaching.com you can: - Filter the search (Basic members have a fixed filter on Traditionals) - Download the full description of a cache (Basic members 3/24 hr) - Include/exclude caches you already found.
-Modifying the cache properties

-Once a cache is added to the main list you can change any property of it.
+CREATE - Search for nearby caches - Search for caches around a loc /city / address - Add a cache for which you know the code - Add an empty cache you can edit yourself The first three methods are the most convenient.
+Depending on your membership level (Premium member or not) at geocaching.com you can: - Filter the search (Basic members have a fixed filter on Traditionals) - Download the full description of a cache (Basic members 3/24 hr) - Include/exclude caches you already found. opencaching.de and other opencaching sites do not set a limit to the number of caches you can download.
+Modifying the cache properties Once a cache is added to the main list you can change any property of it.
 Maybe you want to modify the name or maybe you've added a cache manually and want to specify the name, code, type, size, difficulty and terrain.
-Just select the cache and select the top part of that cache once more to edit any field stored in the app for that cache.
+Just select the cache and select the top part of the description of that cache to edit any property.